my life 4 jesus.co.za

-Should the abuser repent, forgive and restore him!
+B11) Should the abuser eventually truly repent, forgive and restore him!

 FINAL WORDS ABOUT FORGIVENESS

-Abused victims should remember that forgiveness cannot be a mere feeling.
+The abused should remember that forgiveness cannot be a mere feeling.
 Neither is true forgiveness avoidance, denial, or any other emotional means of ‘coping.’
-Forgiveness is a willful, rational decision to obey God, and to DO what He has commanded us.
-Having done what Jesus has commanded in dealing with our abusers as far as feasible, forgiveness must be our final decision.
-This means, we are willing to let our abusers ‘go free’ by refusing to hate them, harbor prolonged anger against them, or turning against them with any form of revenge.
-(This does not mean that we are submitting, or returning to their abuse all over again, or allowing them back into our lives without their sincere repentance!)
+Forgiveness is a willful, rational decision to obey God, and to do what He has commanded His disciples to do.
+After that, forgiveness must be the final decision.
+This means, the abused are willing to let their abusers ‘go free’ by refusing to hate them, harbor prolonged anger against them, or turning against them in revenge.
+(This does not mean that the abused are submitting to their refusal to repent, returning to their abuse all over again, or allowing them back into their lives without their sincere restitution!)

-When our abusers lift themselves above Scriptural admonition, they also lift themselves out of human reach.
-Then the time has come to tender for our own spiritual, emotional, and physical safety, and deliver the whole matter into the inescapable hands of God.
-Having done all humanly, and above all, Scripturally possible, our complete forgiveness is death to self and absolute surrender to God - which is in fact, warfare of the celestial kind.
+When abusers lift themselves above Scriptural admonition, they also lift themselves out of human reach.
+Then the time has come to tender for our own spiritual, emotional, and physical safety as seen in the steps of following Jesus to freedom.
+To ultimately “forgive” all abuse is to decisively deliver the whole matter into the inescapable hands of God.
+Having done all humanly, and above all, Scripturally possible, complete forgiveness is death to self and absolute surrender to God - which is in fact, warfare of the celestial kind.

-Especially when we cannot find answers; cannot find ‘closure;’ cannot access and pursue the desired avenues of resolve – whatever we decide to do on a physical level to free ourselves from abuse - spiritually, there remains only one way to neutralize the deadly venom of that poisonous old snake the devil, and to bring healing to our own wounded spirits, souls, bodies, and lives: we must administer the anti-venom of forgiveness.
+Especially when the abused cannot find answers; cannot find ‘closure;’ cannot access and pursue the desired avenues of resolve – whatever they decide to do on a physical level to free themselves from abuse - spiritually, there remains only one way to neutralize the deadly venom of that poisonous old snake the devil, and to bring healing to the wounded spirits, souls, bodies, and lives of the abused: they must administer the anti-venom of forgiveness in liberal doses.

 Forgiveness is never cheap